Hugo Dixon: Financial Times and The Economist

-Breakingviews
+Breakingviews and Reuters

-Inspired by an interview with Bill Gates in 1999 Dixon quit his job at the FT and co-founded Breakingviews, with his colleague from the FT, Jonathan Ford, a website providing financial commentary.
-In 2007 Dixon and Ford fell out and Ford left to help set up a rival financial commentary website at Reuters.
+Inspired by an interview with Bill Gates in 1999, Dixon quit his job at the FT and co-founded – with his colleague from the FT, Jonathan Ford – Breakingviews, a website providing financial commentary.Dixon was chair and editor-in-chief.
+In addition to its website, Breakingviews published regular columns often for years at a time in newspapers such as The Wall Street Journal, The New York Times, La Repubblica and Le Monde.
+In 2007, Dixon and Ford fell out and Ford left to help set up a rival financial commentary website at Reuters.

-In 2009 Dixon sold Breakingviews to Reuters for £13 million, making himself £2.5 million, with a retention bonus for Dixon to stay on as the website's editor for the following three years.
+In 2009, Dixon sold Breakingviews to Reuters for £13 million, making himself £2.5 million, with a retention bonus for Dixon to stay on as the website's editor for the following three years.
 The move meant that Ford lost his position at Reuters.
-Dixon continued as Breakingviews editor until 2012 when he became its editor-at-large, he still writes a fortnightly column for the website.
+Dixon continued as Breakingviews editor until 2012.
+After that he became Reuters' editor-at-large, writing a weekly column both for Reuters and the New York Times.
+He took a break from writing regular columns to focus on his pro-EU activism.
+But he returned to writing a new column on geopolitics and geoeconomics as Reuters’ commentator-at-large in 2022.